Blendify/blender-manual/blender_docs/manual/editors/info/screen_capture.rst

    Info Header with the Capture Stop button.

-.. note:: The only way to stop the Screencast
+.. note:: The Only Way to Stop the Screencast

    Pressing the Stop button in the header of the Info Editor is the only way to stop the Screencast capture.
    If you press :kbd:`Esc`, the shortcut will only work for operations